mashnoor3/Rental/README.md

 # Rental
-App where users can rent out tools to other user.
+App where users can rent out tools to other users.